dpluong/chip-8/docs/PROJECT DOCUMENT.md

 -   Deliver the incomplete assembler that is being worked on

 ## Detailed Release 3 Plan & Schedule
-Due to all the snow and reading break, the delivery of the assembler is deferred to the 3rd release.
+Due to unexpected snowstorms, the delivery of the assembler is deferred to the 3rd release.

 To compensate for this, a visualizer has been delivered instead, but with no code viewer.